Aksshat-s/Hydration-Homeostasis-Tracker/README.md

 Hydration status ("Optimal", "Mild Dehydration", or "Dehydrated")

-A short biological explanation of your hydration status Code
+A short biological explanation of your hydration status\
+## Requirements
+Code
 - Python 3
 - pandas (optional)
 - matplotlib (optional)
 - datetime

+## Running on codespaces

 On Codespaces
 ## How to Run